uib/iam-scim/README.md

 ### User `.no:edu:scim:user`

-This attibute contains the object where we extend the user object with fields specific to Norwegian UH domain.
+This attribute contains the object where we extend the user object with fields specific to Norwegian UH domain.
 The string is also the name of a schema and should be found in the `.schemas` attribute as well.